cloudsmith-io/dt/README.md

 print(f"The elf carrying the most calories has {result} calories!")
 ```

 That's pretty much it.

-You can run it yourself by copying and pasting
+You can run it yourself by copying and pasting the above to a file like
-the above to a file like `solution.py`, and running it like:
+`solution.py`, and running it like:

 ```
 python solution.py
 ```

+It _should_ say:

+"The elf carrying the most calories has 24000 calories!"

 But, of course, it only solves the example, and only solves part 1.
 But
-hopefully it gives you an idea of what this looks and feels like. :)
+hopefully, it gives you an idea of what solving a puzzle looks and feels like.

 ## Help!?!

-Just ask the DMs for more help, if you're stuck with environment issues.
+Just ask the DMs for more help if you're stuck with environmental issues.

-If you need help on puzzles, then you need to use a WTD signal + token.
+If you need help with puzzles, then you need to use a WTD signal + token.

 ## Have Fun